GeorgeSeif/Semantic-Segmentation-Suite/README.md

 to obtain robust features for recognition.
 The two streams are coupled at the full image resolution using residuals.
 In the code, this is the FRRN model.

 - [Large Kernel Matters -- Improve Semantic Segmentation by Global Convolutional Network](https://arxiv.org/abs/1703.02719).
 Proposes a Global Convolutional Network to address both the classification and localization issues for the semantic segmentation.
 Uses large separable kernals to expand the receptive field, plus a boundary refinement block to further improve localization performance near boundaries.

+- [AdapNet: Adaptive Semantic Segmentation in Adverse Environmental Conditions](http://ais.informatik.uni-freiburg.de/publications/papers/valada17icra.pdf) Modifies the ResNet50 architecture by performing the lower resolution processing using a multi-scale strategy with atrous convolutions.

 - [Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1802.02611).
 This is the DeepLabV3+ network which adds a Decoder module on top of the regular DeepLabV3 model.